-Machinery and equipment\
+Machinery and equipment\ 3 - 8 years

-Cluster \\
+Cluster \\ 5 years

-Hardware equipment and furniture
+Hardware equipment and furniture 3 - 5 years

-Useful life:

-3 - 8 years

-years

-5 years

 The assets' residual values, useful lives, and method of depreciation are reviewed at each balance sheet date and adjusted if appropriate.
 If an asset's carrying amount is greater than its estimated recoverable amount, the asset is immediately written down to the recoverable amount (Note 2.11).